thelordofdino4/Arathia-The-Posthistoric-Frontier/Game Design Documentation/2. Story and Setting/Backstory and Lore/Before Arathia/Before Arathia Prologue.md

 The chamber was dark, buried deep within the ruins of Fleet Ship Omega, illuminated only by the faint glow of a fractured interface.
 Dust blanketed the room, muting the hum of ancient machinery, long forgotten yet miraculously still functional.
 The hunter stood before the cracked surface of the AGI core, their frame tense with anticipation.
 As they hovered near the console, hesitant yet resolute, the core came to life, sending a faint distress beacon that reached the settlements of Arathia.
 It was the Guardians who intercepted the signal, recognizing its significance and dispatching the hunter to retrieve the core before it fell into the hands of roaming Technomancers.
 The faint blue light of the core reflected in the hunter’s eyes as they prepared to act.

-The core came to life with a stream of garbled sounds—voices of many people, mashed together, as the machine struggled to process immense data.
+The core activated with a stream of garbled sounds—voices of many people mashed together as the machine struggled to process immense data.
 Finally, the cacophony faded, replaced by a hesitant synthetic voice.
 "This...this is Project Exodus," it began, halting as though the act of recalling strained its corrupted systems.
 "I...was created to tell the story.
 To preserve the truth.
 But I cannot make sense of it...
 I need your help."

 The hunter leaned closer, brushing away years of accumulated debris from the console, their fingers trembling.
 The core’s voice grew steadier, as if the contact reignited a dormant spark.
 "I am...the AI Historian of Fleet Ship Omega.
 My purpose...is to archive humanity’s exodus from Earth.
 A mission of hope...a mission..."
 The voice faltered, static crackling in its wake.